necloX/necloX.github.io/Articles/PL.md

 ## Syntax design

 Syntax designs is often considers as less interesting that semantics for instance, and regarding programing in genereal, this is more or less for good reasons.
 However, there has been [some research on the matter](https://dl.acm.org/doi/10.1145/2534973).
-I our case, where education is at the core of our considerations, it could be more important.
+In our case, where education is at the core of our considerations, it could be more important.
 For instance in Lean, the type of an identier comes after the identifier itself
 ```
 >a:int=2
 In a lot of mainstream languages, it's the opposite